Philippe Pétain: Trial before the High Court

 At the end of Pétain's trial, he was convicted on all charges, including indignité nationale.
 The jury sentenced him to death and confiscation of his property.
-Due to his advanced age, the court asked that the sentence not be carried out.
-De Gaulle, who was President of the Provisional Government of the French Republic at the end of the war, commuted the sentence to life imprisonment on the grounds of age.
-After his conviction, the court stripped Pétain of all military ranks and honours, not including the distinction of Marshal of France.
+Owing to his advanced age, the court asked that the sentence not be carried out.
+De Gaulle, who was President of the Provisional Government of the French Republic at the end of the war, commuted the sentence to life imprisonment in exile on the grounds of age.
+After his conviction, the court stripped Pétain of all military ranks and honours, excepting the distinction of Marshal of France.

 Fearing riots at the announcement of the sentence, de Gaulle ordered that Pétain be immediately transported on the former's private aircraft to Fort du Portalet in the Pyrenees, where he remained from 15 August to 16 November 1945.
 The government later transferred him to the Fort de Pierre-Levée citadel on the Île d'Yeu, a small island off the French Atlantic coast.

 Imprisonment

 Over the following years Pétain's lawyers and many foreign governments and dignitaries, including Queen Mary and the Duke of Windsor, appealed to successive French governments for Pétain's release, but given the unstable state of Fourth Republic politics, no government was willing to risk unpopularity by releasing him.
 As early as June 1946, U.S. president Harry S. Truman interceded in vain for his release, even offering to provide political asylum in the U.S. A similar offer was later made by the Spanish dictator General Francisco Franco.

-Although Pétain had still been in good health for his age at the time of his imprisonment, by late 1947, he suffered from memory lapses.
-By January 1949, his lucid intervals were becoming fewer and fewer.
+Although Pétain had still been in good health for his age at the time of his imprisonment, by late 1947, he suffered from memory lapses where he was diagnosed with dementia.
+By January 1949, his lucid intervals were decreasing.
 On 3 March 1949, during a meeting of the Council of Ministers of France, many of its members, "self-proclaimed heroes of the Resistance", in the words of biographer Charles Williams, had a fierce argument about a medical report recommending that he be moved to Val-de-Grâce (a military hospital in Paris), a measure to which Prime Minister Henri Queuille had previously been sympathetic.
 By May, Pétain required constant nursing care, and often suffered from hallucinations, e.g. that he was commanding armies in battle, or that naked women were dancing around his room.
 By the end of 1949, Pétain was suffering from severe cognitive impairment, with only occasional moments of lucidity.
-He was also beginning to suffer from heart problems and was no longer able to walk without assistance.
+He was also beginning to suffer from heart disease and was no longer able to walk without assistance.
 Plans were made for his death and funeral.

-On 8 June 1951, President Vincent Auriol, informed that Pétain did not have much longer to live, commuted his sentence to confinement in hospital; the news was kept secret until after the elections on 17 June, but by then, Pétain was too ill to be moved to Paris.
+On 8 June 1951, President Vincent Auriol, announced that Pétain did not have much longer to live and commuted his sentence to confinement in hospital; the news was kept secret until after the elections on 17 June, but by then, Pétain was too ill to be moved to Paris.